Unless noted, all seminars are at 4 p.m. on Thursdays in Life Science Building, Room 118.

-All seminars are at 3 p.m. in W.A.
-Baker Chemistry Research Building (CRB) Room 114.
-Refreshments will be served prior to each seminar at 2:45 p.m. in CRB Room 112.
+All seminars are on Fridays at 3 p.m. in the W.A.
+Baker Chemistry Research Building, Room 114.

 Earth & Environmental Science

-All seminars are at 4 p.m. in Geoscience Building Room 100.
+Unless noted, all Tech Sessions are held on Thursdays at 4 p.m. in Geoscience Building, Room 100.

-All colloquia are at 3 p.m. in Pickard Hall Room 311.
-Refreshments will be served shortly after each presentation.
+All colloquia are held Fridays at 3 p.m. in Pickard Hall, Room 311.

 Richard Tapia, professor and director of the Center for Excellence and Equity in Education, Department of Computational and Applied Mathematics (CAAM), Rice University,